Nikolas Sattlberger

-Nikolas Sattlberger (born 18 January 2004) is an Austrian footballer who currently plays for Rapid Wien as a midfielder.
+Nikolas Sattlberger (born 18 January 2004) is an Austrian footballer who plays for Belgian club Genk as a midfielder.

 Club career

 Sattlberger made his professional debut for Rapid Wien during first leg of UEFA Europa Conference League second qualifying round game against Lechia Gdańsk.
 Three days later he started his first Austrian Bundesliga game in the home match against Ried.

+On 5 August 2024, Sattlberger signed a five-season contract with Genk in Belgian Pro League.

 International career

 Sattlberger has played internationally for Austria at under-15, under-16, under-17 and under-18 levels.